Joseph Dargaville: Business career

 In 1871 Dargaville visited the Northern Wairoa River (north of the Kaipara Harbour.
 Seeing the potential of the kauri timber and gum, he leased land and set up a trading post.

 The next year he purchased the Tunatahi block - a block of 171 acres at the junction of the Wairoa and Kaihū Rivers.
 Here he founded and developed the town of Dargaville.
 He build stores, sheds, tramways, wharves, houses and two hotels.
 Owning the majority of the town he made a substantial income from the lease.

-He was one of the original proponents for the Kaihū Valley railway line.
+He was one of the original proponents for the Kaihu Valley Railway line.

 Marriage

 On 20 April 1865 at Portland, Victoria, he wed Anne Must, daughter of Thomas and Anne Must; the couple had at least six children.
 His wife was born on 1 May 1845 in Sydney, they had two sons and five daughters.

 Political career

 Dargaville would represent Auckland East on the Auckland Provincial Council from 1873 to 1876.